 Bermuda is a group of islands located in the North Atlantic Ocean, and it is a territory of the British government.
-Known for being among the best tourist destinations, Bermuda has also been subjected to wild conspiracy theories, some attempting to explain why planes got lost in the Bermuda Triangle.
+Known for being among the best tourist destinations, Bermuda has also been subjected to wild conspiracy theories, some attempting to explain why planes have gotten lost in the Bermuda Triangle.

-Bermuda’s Geography and Climate
+Bermuda’s Geography And Climate

 The population of Bermuda is more than 50,000 living in the nine parishes, two incorporated municipalities and two informal villages.
 The population is multi-racial due to immigration from other places like Europe.
-However, the people of African descent are the majority followed closely by whites, and other races, and 67% were born here.
+However, the people of African descent are the majority followed closely by whites and other races, and 67% were born here.
 Immigration has largely benefitted Bermuda as a large number of expatriates with skills in accounting, engineering, medicine, and others have settled here.
 The languages spoken here are Bermudan English and Portuguese.

-Administrative Matters of Bermuda
+Administrative Matters Of Bermuda

-The Queen is the head of state, and her authority is manifested in the governor-general she appoints.
+The Queen of the UK is the head of state, and her authority is manifested in the governor-general she appoints.
 Bermuda has a Westminster style of government and a bicameral legislature of an upper house and a lower house.
 The Lower House is the House of Representatives with 36 members elected by universal suffrage while the Upper House is the Senate with eleven members appointed by the governor.
 The constitution, established in 1967 and amended in 1983 and 2003, guarantees this model of government.

 Bermuda’s International Relations